Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

 - Failing to make a claim decision within a reasonable amount of time

-At DarrasLaw, our nationwide disability insurance law firm has seen, evaluated, resolved and won more individual and long-term disability cases than any other lawyer across the country.
-Frank N. Darras, our founding partner, and his firm have recovered nearly $1 billion on behalf of disabled people whom insurance companies have wrongly denied insurance benefits.
+At DarrasLaw, our nationwide disability insurance law firm has seen, evaluated, resolved, and won more individual and long-term disability cases than any other lawyer or law firm across the country.
+Frank N. Darras, our founding partner, and his firms have recovered nearly $1 billion on behalf of disabled people whom insurance companies have wrongly denied insurance benefits.

-If your insurer wrongfully denies your valid disability claim, we are here to assist and fight for the disability benefits you deserve.
-We understand that a disability can suddenly and unpredictably erase your income—but we are here and able to evaluate your situation.
+If your insurer wrongfully denies your valid disability claim, we are here to help and fight for the disability benefits you deserve.
+We understand that a disability can suddenly and unpredictably erase your income—but we are here and to evaluate quickly your situation.